 The progression of speeds charts the rise of automotive science, as is evidenced by the considerable reengineering of the Veyron in its evolution from 16.4 to SuperSport discussed above.
-Four hundred and thirty one kilometers per hour is a fearsome speed – it's exactly the same speed as Shanghai's Maglev train, and if you've ever had the pleasure of watching Mother Earth flash past at that speed from the Maglev, you will appreciate exactly what I'm referring to.
+The fearsome speed record for a production has now exceeded that of Shanghai's Maglev train, and if you've ever had the pleasure of watching Mother Earth flash past at that speed from the Maglev, you will appreciate exactly what I'm referring to.

 Scenery becomes blurred.
 Whole carriages twitch disconcertingly quickly and you become aware of the frightening wind roar outside that even the magnificently-engineered levitating projectile cannot disguise.
-It's 100 km/h faster than the current state-of-the-art 250 bhp MotoGP bikes of Marquez, Lorenzo and Rossi.
-Indeed, it's a speed you never see on any racetrack because racetracks are not long enough.
+It's more than 100 km/h faster than the current state-of-the-art 255 bhp MotoGP bikes of Marquez, Dovizioso and Rossi.
+Indeed, it's a speed you never see on any racetrack because the straights on a racetrack are not long enough.